richardandersen/DSEDiagnosticAnalyticParser/README.md

     Default is [{"Item1":"1.00:00:00","Item2":"00:15:00"},{"Item1":"1.00:00:00","Item2":"1.00:00:00"},{"Item1":"4.00:00:00","Item2":"7.00:00:00"}].
 Note that either LogSummaryPeriods or LogSummaryPeriodRanges are set.

-Below settings are used for processing of the Excel worksheets/workbooks:
+Below settings are used for processing of Excel worksheets/workbooks:

 **MaxRowInExcelWorkSheet** -- The maximum number of Excel rows in an individual worksheet.
 If this limit is reached a new worksheet is created.
 Default 500,000